sc-ventures/cloudbreak-documentation/docs/vm-launch.md

 ### Next Steps After Installing on Your Own VM

-Log in to the Cloudbreak web UI and create a credential for Cloubdreak using the following platform-specific instructions:
+Log in to the Cloudbreak web UI and create a credential for Cloudbreak using the following platform-specific instructions:

 * [Access Cloudbreak UI on AWS](aws-launch.md#access-cloudbreak-ui)
 * [Access Cloudbreak UI on Azure](azure-launch.md#access-cloudbreak-ui)